DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/assembly.rst

    Line up left side first

 c.
-Just align them and start to push them in but don't push them all the way.
-Use your fingers to try to push the pins to get them to all go into the holes.
+Just align them and start to push them in but don't push them all the way. |BR| Use your fingers to try to push the pins to get them to all go into the holes.

 .. figure:: /_static/images/seat2.jpg
    :alt: Push the pins partway in